Injection molding is the widely used manufacturing process to manufacture simple to complex plastic parts.

 Hot Runner Mold

 Hot runner mold uses a preheated runner system usually heated by a rod, coils, or heating elements.
-The runner system usually houses in a stationary plate which we generally call three-plate mold.
+The runner system usually houses a stationary plate which we generally call a three-plate mold.

 The runner systems keep themselves hot even when the part is getting cold.
-That’s why runners are not ejected with the part and we call it as runner less mold.
+That’s why runners are not ejected with the part and we call it runner-less mold.
 This saves any extra process that is required to remove the runner.

 Hot runner molds are usually costly as we need to have a heating mechanism to heat up the runner.
 It also adds a separate plate to the mold which adds up cost.

-Since the runner is hidden in the mold so cleaning the runner system is a problem.
-In case you want to change the material of the part, the mold required an extensive level of service before it can adopt new material.
+Since the runner is hidden in the mold cleaning the runner system is a problem.
+In case you want to change the material of the part, the mold requires an extensive level of service before it can adopt new material.

 Cold Runner Mold